2018 Professionalism Seminar – Managing Professional Liability and Reputational Risk

 A critically important facet of professionalism is the management of risk, both financial (professional liability) and reputational.
 Failure to do so in a thoughtful and coordinated manner can adversely affect your organization’s financial health, your job and even your career as an actuary.

-This seminar is a great opportunity to discuss and explore managing professional liability and reputational risk with a group of your peers and two experts in the field.
+This seminar is a great opportunity to discuss and explore managing professional liability and reputational risk with a group of your peers and experts in the field.
 Topics we’ll talk about include: